osumo/osumo-project/docs/30-TUTORIAL.md

 ### Adding elements to pages

 Here, we add elements to the first page.
-The `type` of each element determines how the elements' ui features are presented as well as the primary unit of functionality that is made available to the user.
+The `type` of each element determines how the elements' UI features are presented as well as the primary unit of functionality that is made available to the user.
 The current selection is modest, offering a text field, buttons, and file selection types, but will be expanded as development continues.